Schoolforbasics/concourse-project/README.md

 3) Run the `fly` command to target the concourse at `https://185.99.186.164` or `https://ci.vsphere.starkandwayne.com`.

+You can see useful info about how to use the `fly` command at [https://concourse.ci/fly-cli.html](https://concourse.ci/fly-cli.html).

 Tips:
 (1) Use an alias "`{{your_target_alias}}`" for your concourse target;